 Brad grew up in Ann Arbor, Michigan, and graduated from the University of Michigan in May 2004.
-After graduation, he lived in Honduras, Costa Rica, and Mexico where he taught English.
-In 2005, Brad launched his career in immigration as an AmeriCorps Vista Volunteer in Miami, Florida assisting with refugee relocation.
+After graduation, he lived in Honduras, Costa Rica, and Mexico, where he taught English.
+In 2005, Brad launched his career in immigration as an AmeriCorps Vista Volunteer in Miami, Florida, assisting with refugee relocation.
 He has gained significant experience working at four immigration law firms and in a law school immigration clinic.
-Brad’s tasks have exposed him to a diverse array of permanent resident and temporary visa applications.
+Brad’s tasks have exposed him to various permanent resident and temporary visa applications.
 Brad has been selected as a Rising Star in immigration by "Super Lawyers" Magazine each year from 2017 - 2022.
 Brad is an immigration consultant to the Mexican Consulate in Detroit to provide immigration legal representation for Mexican nationals.
-Furthermore, Brad volunteers as an immigration consultant to the Washtenaw County Office of the Prosecutor and he served as a Board Member for the Washtenaw County Sheriff, Citizen’s Advisory Board.
-Brad was the media chair of the American Immigration Lawyers Association for the state of Michigan, and he founded the Washtenaw County Bar Association Immigration Law Section.
-Brad is fluent in Spanish and a graduate of Wayne State University Law School in Detroit, Michigan.
+Brad is an Immigration Referral Panel Attorney for the University of Michigan Student Legal Services.
+Furthermore, Brad volunteers as an immigration consultant to the Washtenaw County Office of the Prosecutor and served as a Board Member for the Washtenaw County Sheriff Citizens Advisory Board.
+Brad was the media chair of the American Immigration Lawyers Association for the state of Michigan and founded the Washtenaw County Bar Association Immigration Law Section.
+Brad is fluent in Spanish and graduated from Wayne State University Law School in Detroit, Michigan.

 Loribel Bautista-Caraballo was born in Santo Domingo, Dominican Republic.
 She has a bachelor’s degree in Political Science and a Juris Doctor from the University of Puerto Rico.
 Her own experience with the immigration process steered her towards immigration law, choosing to work at the immigration clinic during law school and later attaining a Master of Law degree in Immigration and Naturalization Law.
 She worked for 3 years with the United States Department of Health as a Public Health Advisor for the Hurricane Maria Recovery Mission in Puerto Rico.
 At Immigration Law PLLC, her tasks include accompanying clients to USCIS interviews and representing clients before the Immigration Court.